ikrisliu/Aspect/README.md

 ## Limitation
 ### macOS
-You can hook any selector with any argument type and any argument count without limitation.
+You can hook any selector which has any argument count without limitation.
+But **struct and union** type are not supported.

 ### iOS/tvOS/watchOS
 Since ARM64 varargs routines changed calling conventions, we can only use work around solution to limit method's argument count with **6**, you can change source code to modify the count if needed.
 For method's argument type, it doesn't support these types that are not NSObject:
-**float, double, CGPoint, CGSize, CGRect, NSRange** and so on.
+**float, double, struct, union** and so on.

 Some help links about these limitations:
 [Apple Forum](https://forums.developer.apple.com/thread/38470)
 [Apple Developer Documentation](https://developer.apple.com/documentation/uikit/core_app/updating_your_app_from_32-bit_to_64-bit_architecture/managing_functions_and_function_pointers)

+## Reference

+Thanks for [Aspects](https://github.com/steipete/Aspects) which developed by [@steipete](http://twitter.com/steipete) in GitHub.
+I referred some codes from this repository.

+## Need Help

+If some developer has solution to solve these limitations, please contact to me by [@iKrisLiu](https://twitter.com/iKrisLiu) or <ikris.liu@gmail.com>